-Carbohydrate rich energy foods (see below), need to be eaten at frequent intervals each day as they provide much of the fuel needed to keep kids active and happy.
+Carbohydrate rich energy foods (see examples below)) need to be eaten at frequent intervals each day as they provide the fuel for exercise along with key nutrients for overall health.
 Carbohydrates keep blood sugar levels consistent, helping concentration during the day and helping keep children alert at school.
-Because the body can only store a limited amount of carbohydrate, it is important to have nutritious, carbohydrate rich foods at each meal and snack to top up fuel supplies.
-An increased intake around training times can help maximise the muscle's uptake of this fuel, and requirements will vary as training loads change over the season.
+Because the body can only store a limited amount of carbohydrate it is important to have nutritious, carbohydrate rich foods at each meal and snack to top up fuel supplies.
+An increased intake around training and competition can help maximise the muscle's uptake of this fuel. and requirements will vary as training loads change over the season, and according to the type of events.
 Heavier training loads should be balanced with higher carbohydrate intakes.
+Tournaments are usually held on the weekend: after a busy week of training.
+This can be a time of low energy reserves if your child has not been eating well after each training session.